-CO1 Gain knowledge about special type of matrices that are relevant in physics and then learn about tensors which can be applicable globally.
-CO2 Get introduced to special functions like Gamma function, Beta function Delta function, Dirac Delta function, Bessel functions and their recurrence relations.
+CO1 Gain knowledge about special type of matrices that are relevant in physics and then learn CO2 Get introduced to special functions like Gamma function, Beta function Delta function, Dirac Delta function, Bessel functions and their recurrence relations.
 CO3 Learn different ways of solving second order differential equations and familiarized with singular points and Frobenius method.
 CO4 Learn the fundamentals and applications of Fourier series, Fourier and Laplace transforms, their inverse transforms etc. These mathematical concepts are widely used in various physics derivations.
 CO5 Knowledge about special type of matrices that are relevant in physics and then learn about tensors.